pcogermany/redmine_planning/README.md

 The major part of this plugin focuses on a new addition to the project pages, the 'Plan' page.
 On the Plan page a HTML5 canvas is used to draw the issues and relations and to make it very easy to resize and move issues.
 In this process, the limits are also taken into account by a critical path analysis.
 When moving an issue, dependent issues will be moved along until their respective limits are reached to avoid postponing the entire planning.

+You can also move multiple issues that do not have any relations by

 ## Highlights
-* Moving issues by dragging
+* Moving issues by dragging (even with multi selection)
 * Moving parent tasks with all children by dragging the parent
 * Resizing issues by dragging edges
 * Creating 'Blocks' or 'Precedes' relations by clicking on the issues